YinHK-gameDev/unity-learn/art & graphics/materials/README.md

 1. Add a **Renderer Module** to the **Particle System**.
 2. Assign the **material asset** to the Renderer Module’s **Material** property.

+> The properties that the Unity Editor displays for a material depend on the material properties defined in the **shader** that the material uses.

 ### ref
 https://docs.unity3d.com/Manual/materials-introduction.html